-Though no guilds are now available to gain apprenticeship it is possible to use the old ways of copying the master works.
-Pieter Brughel's work that often displayed large amount of space was insiprational and taught me to drop my drug fueled distorted images to strive towards a sense of realism, something not easily obtained at a whim.
+Though no guilds were available to gain apprenticeship it is possible to use the old ways of copying the master works.
+Pieter Brughel's work that often displayed large amount of space was inspirational and taught me to drop my drug fueled distorted images to strive towards a sense of realism, something not easily obtained at a whim.

 Farout and nuts cartoons let it all out to hang on the line.
 Ideas quickly became reality and more often than not were sponsered by weed and drink.
 Creativity however was explored and the imagination proved to be a very strange and fascinating world.

 Drawings selected from my notebooks featuring work while studying in France.

 Family drawings of Great Grandfater Klein, Rose Klein, and Margaret Cline

 My mother was an important influence in my formative years, from illustrations on my dresser to seeing her paint in her studio.

 Oil Painting, Scale Modeling, Architecture and Robotics